| Grant Boulevard at Pond Street/McChesney Park Drive

 lenses, and had full visors for red and yellow lights and scalloped visors

+for green.
 This intersection is a rare survivor from that era.
 Even then, only the

 center, 4-way signal is original equipment.
 Still, it is interesting to